izzyreal/vmpc-docs/vmpc_specific_settings.rst

 +++++++++++++++++
 VMPC2000XL has the ability to convert PCM WAV files that are unsupported on the original MPC2000XL to a supported format.
 Eligible are 24- and 32-bit WAV files, as well as WAVs with a sampling rate over 44100Hz.

-By default VMPC2000XL will prompt you with a dialog when you are trying to load an unsupported file that is eligible for conversion.
-To always skip this prompt, set :code:`Auto-convert WAVs` to :code:`YES`.
+By default VMPC2000XL will always try to convert WAV files to a supported format.
+If you prefer to get a dialog instead, so you are aware of such conversions, set :code:`Auto-convert WAVs` to :code:`ASK`.

 .. image:: images/vmpc_specific_settings/auto_convert_wavs.png
    :width: 400 px
    :align: center

 .. _midi_control_mode: